 You should also consider how your hair will look in the future.
 A low hairline on a young face may look fine now, but when you’re older, a low straight hairline can look a little incompatible with your age.
 Equally, a high hairline can prematurely age an individual, making them seek further transplants to compensate.

 You also need to find a good balance between the shape and curvature of the hairline.
 If you opt for a hairline that’s too symmetrical or rounded it will inevitably look unnatural, especially as you age.

 Ultimately, you want a solution that works for now, as well as for the future.
 An ethical hair transplant surgeon will help you find the right hairline.

 During the hairline planning process you should think beyond the aesthetics of the hair transplant.
-With male or female pattern baldness, there is a high chance that further hair loss will occur, so when planning your hairline you need to consider the harvesting availability of healthy follicles for future procedures as well.
-If you harvest them all now with an inappropriately low hairline, you may not have enough to rectify any additional thinning later.
+With female or male pattern baldness, there is a high chance that further hair loss will occur, so when planning your hairline you need to consider the harvesting availability of healthy hair follicles for future procedures as well.
+If you harvest them all now with an inappropriately low hairline, you may not have enough to rectify any additional thinning hair later.